Superalgos/Superalgos/README.md

 ![image](https://user-images.githubusercontent.com/13994516/58325972-c37db600-7e2b-11e9-9aa2-9f6faaf8dd94.png)
 <br/><br/>

-The **_Superalgos Protocol_** (also refered to as the _protocol_) determines the structure in which all the information regarding a trading system is stored and - at the same time - provides a clear guidance on how traders using the various tools developed and distributed by the Superalgos Project shall create and automate their strategies.
+The **_Superalgos Protocol_** (also refered to as the _protocol_) determines the structure in which all the information regarding a trading system is stored and—at the same time—provides a clear guidance on how traders using the various tools developed and distributed by the Superalgos Project shall create and automate their strategies.

 > You don't really _need_ to know this, but for the sake of context...
 >